Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Discussion

 Our approach performs this numerical integration coherently on a quantum computer: we simulate molecular dynamics at each interpolation point along the path by coherently evolving a superposition of phase-space densities, each under a distinct Liouvillian.
 A key algorithmic development here is that we construct methods to apply different polynomial transformations in superposition using both standard QSVT/GQSP as well as QSP without angle finding~\citep{alase2025quantum}, enabling efficient application of different transformations tailored to each block-encoded Liouvillian on the thermodynamic path.
 Finally, we extract the free energy difference via the Hadamard test followed by amplitude estimation.
 The gate overhead for this superposition of Liouvillian dynamics is only polylogarithmic in the number of interpolation points that discretize the thermodynamic path.

-Our approach can, in theory, provide exponential advantage relative to known classical methods (with provable guarantees) for computing free-energy differences under the assumption that an oracle can be constructed that prepares a surrogate groundstate with polynomial overlap with the groundstate at every point in the thermodynamic integration and that the mixing time is polynomial.
+Our approach can, in theory, provide exponential advantage relative to known classical methods with provable guarantees, such as full configuration interaction (FCI)~\citep{szabo1996modern}, for computing free-energy differences under the assumption that an oracle can be constructed that prepares a surrogate ground state with polynomial overlap with the ground state at every point in the thermodynamic integration and that the mixing time is polynomial.
 Examples of families of fermionic Hamiltonians where the ground state can be efficiently prepared can be found in Ref.~\cite{breuckmann2014space}, where it is shown that their ground state can encode the output of an arbitrary quantum circuit.

-Hybrid quantum-classical methods could be used to reduce the spatial overheads of our integration, but the act of moving information from the quantum to the classical world can render this process impractical~\cite{simon2024improved} because of the $\mathcal{O}(1/\varepsilon)$ costs that are incurred per timestep of the integration.
-Further, the overheads of standard approaches to MD (such as Verlet~\citep{verlet1967computer} integration) threaten to further obstruct such applications~\cite{frenkel_understanding_1996,allen1987computer} through their diminished $\epsilon$ and $t$ scaling.
-For these reasons, we believe that hybrid algorithms are unlikely to achieve the asymptotic performance that our method can reach.
-Specifically, we see that we can compute free energy differences using a number of operations that scale as

-which can be exponentially less than classical approaches with provable guarantees, such as full configuration interaction (FCI)~\citep{szabo1996modern}.